ThomasD96/automatic_sampler/README.md

 # Internal sampling-tool
 Python script which samples either SVN, SAP or Excel files based on input parameters from user.
+After execution, it yields two Excel-files:
+- Sampling output for internal usage
+- Workpaper for eAudit